rangle/ngCourse2/handout/07-pipes.md

 ```
 [View Example](http://plnkr.co/edit/QrOAQL?p=preview)

-Each custom pipe implementation must:-
+Each custom pipe implementation must:

-* Have Pipe annotation with pipe metadata
+* Have Pipe annotation (team, should annotation be replaced with decorator?) with pipe metadata
 * Implement the PipeTransform interface's with transform method that takes an input value and an optional array of parameter strings and returns the transformed value
 * There will be one item in the parameter array for each parameter passed to the pipe
 * We tell Angular that this is a pipe by applying the @Pipe decorator which we import from the core Angular library